Mailchimp vs Mailerlite: The email marketing stand-off

 LEARN MORE

-Email automations
+Email automation

+What types of automation options are available with Mailchimp and Mailerlite?
 Both offer email automation.
 While Mailchimp has advanced options for triggers and the types of automation you can set, Mailerlite has a better user interface for setting these up.

-Mailchimp provides triggers such as email links and goal automation while also providing abandoned cart options to help with your e-commerce needs.
+Mailchimp provides triggers such as email links and goal automation while also providing abandoned cart options to help with your ecommerce needs.
 In my experience with the platform, the options are comprehensive and useful for any action your customers take.

 Quick note: You’ll need to be on a Standard plan or better to have access to these advanced features within Mailchimp.